tonytins/opendungeon/README.md

 ### Defining Your Narrative

 - **Character Files**: Add a `"you"` property to your character's JSON to establish your identity in the game.
-Define their tbackground and species to bring them to life.
+Define their background and species to bring them to life.
 - **Species Files**: If you opt for a custom species, ensure the `"you"` property reflects that you are perceived as this species within the game's universe.